+------------------------+ | Making of PhoenixTales | +------------------------+

 On our logo, the yearning and pain that is shown in this sketch I could not really convey.
 Could be due to the entirely different head positioning.
 Maybe I will try to improve this.

 The script of course, changed too.
 I thought: Just as we make our game from hand, we shouldn't use some random computer font, I should write it.
 The phoenix tales script first looked like this (as you see I sticked to the colours that I used from the start, more or less):

 And this style of the signs here I had from my "Xardas the puppeteer" sketch, that you can see on phoenixthegame.com, under which I had written 'Xardas' in this style.
 The p of Phoenix was originally Xardas' d:

 This little idea of how to write those signs evolved into a style of its own that I developed further for the 20th anniversary, when I wrote the title and subtitle for my essay, that we'll publish at march 15th.

 You may have seen that the h and the o do not seem to fit to the rest.
 It is the opposite of perfect and clean.
 But I decided against "fixing" it.

-But the colour of the script (and of the phoenix) changed over time to the less saturated version below.
-You know, just like the fading colour of clothing, which is an essential aspect of the wabi-sabi artstyle that we try to express in our game.
+The colour of the script (and of the phoenix) changed over time to the less saturated version below.
+You know, just like the fading colour of clothing, which is an essential aspect of the wabi-sabi artstyle of our game.
 Then, at some day, I played around with filters in GIMP.
 What happened to the logo was an accident, but I found it quite beautiful and so I took it as a "water" variant.
 We call it logo-water or logo-blood depending on the colour (in our header you see both when hovering over the logo):